National Housing Day 2023

 November 22nd is National Housing Day, a day to recognize the work done and the work that still needs to be done to improve access to safe and affordable housing for everyone in Canada.

-This year on November 22nd for National Housing Day we discuss the National Housing Strategy.
-As a mortgage lender in Canada on a mission to deliver the bright side of mortgages, this day is an important one for us to join in the conversation!
-We’ll discuss the history of National Housing Day, and the various causes of housing affordability, and tie it all together with our final thoughts.
-For those who want to educate themselves and get a taste of this instrumental day, read on!
+As a mortgage lender in Canada on a mission to deliver the bright side of mortgages, this topic is important for us to join the conversation.
+We’ll discuss the history of National Housing Day and the National Housing Strategy (NHS).

-- National Housing Day was established 22 years ago to reduce homelessness in Canada.
+- National Housing Day was established in 2000 to advocate for reducing homelessness in Canada.

-- Homelessness is a product of the rapid decline of home affordability and why it should matter to lenders.
+- Homelessness is a product of the rapid decline of home affordability, which matters to everyone.

 What is National Housing Day?

-Importance of having a home to share and keeping your family safe is paramount to everyone’s dream.
-Regardless if you’re renting or owning, being able to afford a roof over your head is important to your mental and physical well-being.
-The National Housing Initiative was created to make more housing available for vulnerable people throughout this country.
+Having a home to share and keep your family safe is paramount to everyone’s dream.
+Whether renting or owning, affording a roof over your head is vital to everyone’s mental and physical well-being.

-Housing unaffordability has been on the nation’s mind as the top issue since inflation started surging this year, resulting in the BoC relentlessly trying to control it with many rate hikes to curb demand.
-There is a growing segment of the population experiencing this issue empirically through the lack of a safe place to call home.
-As 22 years have passed since the federal government created the National Housing Strategy, we look back at how effective this strategy has been in reducing endemic homelessness in our big cities and elsewhere.
+Housing unaffordability has been the top issue since inflation started surging, resulting in the BoC relentlessly trying to control it with many rate hikes to curb demand.
+A growing segment of the population is experiencing this issue through the lack of a safe place to call home.

 Find a better rate, and we’ll match it, beat it, or give you $500*.